-Lionel Messi Exits vs. Sevilla with Arm Injury, Replaced by Ousmane Dembele
+Lionel Messi Exits vs. Sevilla After Arm Injury Diagnosed as Radial Fracture

-Lionel Messi Exits vs. Sevilla with Arm Injury, Replaced by Ousmane DembeleOctober 20, 2018
+Lionel Messi Exits vs. Sevilla After Arm Injury Diagnosed as Radial FractureOctober 20, 2018

-Lionel Messi went down during Barcelona's La Liga match against Sevilla at the Camp Nou on Saturday.
-The 31-year-old, five-time Ballon d'Or winner suffered an apparent elbow injury shortly after putting the Blaugrana 2-0 up.
+Lionel Messi was substituted following an injury during Barcelona's 4-2 win over Sevilla in La Liga at the Camp Nou on Saturday.
+The 31-year-old, five-time Ballon d'Or winner suffered an elbow injury shortly after putting the Blaugrana 2-0 up.

-It was quickly deemed serious enough for Messi to be replaced after attention from the physio:
+The injury was later revealed to be a fracture of the radial bone that will force Messi to miss extended time, including the first Clasico of the season against Real Madrid on Sunday, October 28:

 The prolific No. 10 was later seen having his arm strapped up on the touchline before Frenchman Ousmane Dembele entered the fray: